Email Newsletter icon, E-mail Newsletter icon, Email List icon, E-mail List iconSign up for our Email Newsletter

 Pale grey

-Commercial colourants such as Ultramarines, Chromium Greens, Iron Oxides, and Labcolors will give your soaps beautiful colours in varying shades depending on the amount that you add to your batch.
+Commercial colourants such as Ultramarines, Chromium Greens, Iron Oxides, Neon Powders and many of our Micas will give your soaps beautiful colours in varying shades depending on the amount that you add to your batch.

 To use these colourants in your soap, simply make a concentrate by mixing together 1 tsp. of colourant with 1 tbsp. water, then add the liquid bit by bit when your soap is at a light trace, continuing to mix until you reach your desired colour and trace level.